FOR MUSICIANS AND MANAGERS

 - “It was a very valuable session and the students were really attentive and took it all in.
 Several came up to me afterwards to say how thought-provoking it had been.”
 Prof Clive Williamson, University of Surrey.

 - “Ruth makes the technical side of the Noise Regs a lot less scary” Safety Advisor, BBC.

 - “I came across your guide to Noise and Hearing for Musicians recently, and it’s excellent – it’s so difficult to strike the right balance between precision, practicality and readability and I think you got it just right.”
 Mike Goldsmith, author of Discord: the story of noise (OUP, 2012).

-I deliver lectures about noise and sound, about how our ears work and what can go wrong with our hearing.
+I deliver lectures and briefings about noise and sound, about how our ears work and what can go wrong with our hearing.
 I can help musicians and music students to understand how to look after their ears for a long, healthy career.
-I advise managers of performing groups, and venues on noise-control and hearing-preservation policies.
+I advise managers of performing groups and venues on noise-control and hearing-preservation policies.

 I can explain the technical side of noise and the Control of Noise at Work Regulations in an accessible and memorable way, and help get people thinking about the importance of looking after their hearing, at all stages in their career, be they students, teachers or managers (or amateur musicians, or music lovers).

 - Do you avoid parties and noisy restaurants because you can’t hear conversations?

 - Do you often have to ask people to repeat things, or spell things out?

 - Do you ever worry you’re playing / singing out of tune?
 Or too loudly / too quietly?

 - Do you need to understand the Control of Noise at Work Regulations as they apply in the music sector.